MillionConcepts/hostess/README.md

 ## cautions
 `hostess` is a reliable and fairly feature-complete beta in active use on multiple projects.
-However, we do not guarantee interface stability or backwards compatibility, and it lacks comprehensive documentation.
+However, we do not guarantee interface stability or backwards compatibility.
 Also, as with any system administration software, we recommend using it very carefully.

 ## installation
 `hostess` is not currently available via any package manager.